mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 version="NASB1995"
 %}

-It seems that YHWH is the one who would beget the Son.
+In the last verse we see that YHWH is the one who would beget the Son.
 Is that the full story, though?

 {% include image.html name="who-is-the-son-1.jpeg" alt="Who is the Son?" width="741" %}